 - investing in electronic, interoperable maternity records to reduce the administrative burden of information recording and sharing;

-- providing all women with access to comprehensive digital sources of information via a digital tool or personal health record (PHR);
+- providing all women with access to comprehensive digital sources of information via a digital tool;

 - a digital tool or personal health record that interfaces with professionally held electronic maternity records so that the woman can access their records and receive personalised information;